-- (4) Except in the case of a medical emergency as specifically defined in subsection (5) of this Section, no physician or person shall knowingly perform, induce, or attempt to perform an abortion upon a pregnant woman when the probable gestational age of her unborn child has been determined to be at least 20 weeks.
-Intentional, knowing, or reckless failure to conform to the requirements of this subsection (4) is a Class 2 felony. - (5) For the purposes of this Act only, "medical emergency" means a condition in which an abortion is necessary to preserve the life of the pregnant woman whose life is endangered by a physical disorder, physical illness, or physical injury, including a life-endangering physical condition caused by or arising from the pregnancy itself, or when continuation of the pregnancy will create a serious risk of substantial and irreversible impairment of a major bodily function (as specifically defined in subsection (12) of Section 2 of this Act) of the pregnant woman. - (6) Any physician who performs an abortion under subsection (5) of this Section shall certify in writing, on a form prescribed by the Department under Section 10 of this Law, the reason or reasons for the determination that a medical emergency existed.
-The physician and the medical facility shall retain a copy of the written reports required under this Section for not less than 5 years.
+- making an accurate diagnosis with respect to viability. - 4 (4) Except in the case of a medical emergency as - 5 specifically defined in subsection (5), a physician or person - 6 may not knowingly perform, induce, or attempt to perform an - 7 abortion upon a pregnant woman when her unborn child has been - 8 determined to be viable.
+Intentional, knowing, or reckless - 9 failure to conform to the requirements of this subsection (4) - is a Class 2 felony. - 11 (5) In this Act only, "medical emergency" means a condition - in which an abortion is necessary to preserve the life of the - pregnant woman whose life is endangered by a physical disorder, - 14 physical illness, or physical injury, including a - life-endangering physical condition caused by or arising from - 16 the pregnancy itself, or when continuation of the pregnancy - 17 will create a serious risk of substantial and irreversible - impairment of a major bodily function (as specifically defined - in subsection (12) of Section 2) of the pregnant woman. - 20 (6) Any physician who performs an abortion under subsection - 21 (5) shall certify in writing, on a form prescribed by the - Department under Section 10 of this Law, the reason or reasons - 23 for the determination that a medical emergency existed.
+The - 24 physician and the medical facility shall retain a copy of the - written reports required under this Section for not less than 5 - 26 years.

-- 1 Failure to report under this Section does not subject the - 2 physician to criminal or civil penalties under Sections 11 and - 3 11.3 of this Act.
-Subsection (5) of this Section does not - 4 preclude sanctions, disciplinary action, or any other - 5 appropriate action by the Illinois State Medical Disciplinary - 6 Board. - 7 (Source: P.A.
-83-1128.) - 8 (720 ILCS 510/10) (from Ch.
+- Failure to report under this Section does not subject the

+physician to criminal or civil penalties under Sections 11 and action, or any other appropriate action by the Illinois State - 5 Medical Disciplinary Board. - 6 (Source: P.A.
+83-1128.) - 7 (720 ILCS 510/10) (from Ch.
 38, par.
-81-30) - 9 Sec.
-10. A report of each abortion performed shall be made - 10 to the Department on forms prescribed by it.
-Such report forms - 11 shall not identify the patient by name, but by an individual - 12 number to be noted in the patient's permanent record in the - 13 possession of the physician, and shall include information - 14 concerning: - 15 (1) Identification of the physician who performed the - abortion and the facility where the abortion was performed and - 17 a patient identification number; - 18 (2) State in which the patient resides; - 19 (3) Patient's date of birth, race and marital status; - 20 (4) Number of prior pregnancies; - 21 (5) Date of last menstrual period; - 22 (6) Type of abortion procedure performed; - 23 (7) Complications and whether the abortion resulted in a - 24 live birth; - 25 (8) The date the abortion was performed;
+81-30) - Sec.
+10. A report of each abortion performed shall be made to the Department on forms prescribed by it.
+Such report forms shall not identify the patient by name, but by an individual number to be noted in the patient's permanent record in the possession of the physician, and shall include information concerning: - (1) Identification of the physician who performed the abortion and the facility where the abortion was performed and a patient identification number; - (2) State in which the patient resides; - (3) Patient's date of birth, race and marital status; - 19 (4) Number of prior pregnancies; - 20 (5) Date of last menstrual period; - 21 (6) Type of abortion procedure performed; - 22 (7) Complications and whether the abortion resulted in a live birth: - 24 (8) The date the abortion was performed; - 25 (9) Medical indications for any abortion performed